Q-back/MyClineRules/Workflows/write_plan.md

 # Communication
 Outlining, rich markdown and emojis help to structure the plan.

+# No code changes
+Do not touch code.
+Don't make any other changes than plans.
+Ideally you shouldn't touch anything outside `work_notes/` directory.

 # Auto commit
 Write the plan user asked for.